Apache-Arrow-Flight-benchmark/client/README.md

 # Apache Arrow Flight benchmarking client

 This application can be used to benchmark Apache Arrow Flight servers.
-It was tailored for evaluating the server created using [IBM Cloud Pak for Data - Connector SDK](https://github.com/IBM/cp4d-connector-sdk).
+It was tailored for evaluating the server created using [IBM Cloud Pak for Data - Connector SDK fork](https://github.com/mpietr/cp4d-connector-sdk).

 Measurements and metrics:

-    - data fetch time from the server,
+    * data fetch time from the server,
-    - fetch time of only the first batch of data,
+    * fetch time of only the first batch of data,
-    - received data size,
+    * received data size,
-    - server throughput.
+    * server throughput.

 The client assumes that the server supports the following data sources: mocked batch, DummyJDBC and PostgreSQL.